KTPI-FM

-KTPI-FM (97.7 FM, "97-7 KTPI") is a commercial radio station licensed to Mojave, California and serving the Antelope Valley region of Southern California.
+KTPI-FM (97.7 FM, "97-7 KTPI") is a commercial radio station licensed to Mojave, California, United States, and serving the Antelope Valley region of Southern California.
 It is owned by RZ Radio LLC and broadcasts a country music format.
-It carries several syndicated shows: The Big D and Bubba Show in morning drive time, Big Time with Whitney Allen evenings and After Midnite with Granger Smith overnight.

-KTPI-FM is a Class A FM station with an effective radiated power (ERP) of 3,000 watts.
-The transmitter tower is off Prospect Road at 20th Street in Mojave.
+The transmitter is off Prospect Road at 20th Street in Mojave.
 The studios are on East Avenue K-4 at 6th Street East in Lancaster.